Best PDF Extraction Tools in 2026

 Strengths

-- +Good table structure recognition
+- +Good table structure recognition, including formulas and code blocks

-- +Produces structured JSON with document hierarchy
+- +Produces structured JSON with full document hierarchy

 Limitations